 Recognizing that there may be a variety of experience and ability among the students in each class, the Camp philosophy will be to try to individualize each class so that every student can be challenged, and move a step beyond whatever level they were at the beginning of the Camp week.

-Art: Mask Making: Make a three-dimensional fantasy mask using found and artists’ materials.
+Mask Making - Make a three-dimensional fantasy mask using found and artists’ materials.
 Learn how to design and create a larger-than-life mask or headdress that communicates a character.
 Students will experiment with various traditional and non-traditional materials in making a mask.
-(One period per day, offered both Period 3 and 4).
+(One period per day, offered both Period 3 and 4)

 (Offered during Period 1 only)